doubleopen-project/doubleopen-publications/publication.md

 Unlike Fossology, ScanCode does not have an UI.
 This makes data curation errandous and slow.
 However the AboutCode Manager i.e. ScanCode Workbench is a great utility to assess the findings of a scancode scan in a .json format.

+**Fossology** is an open source license compliance software system and toolkit.
+In the making of this report, we ran fossology as a system through its database and web UI (workflow).
+It can also be run as a toolkit from command line to perfore license, copyright and export contol scans.
+This toolkit is also part of its workflow.

+Fossology generates SPDX files or a ReadMe file.
+It has a version control integrated named deduplication, in which you can scan an entire distro and rescan a newer version and only the changed files will go through rescanning.
+If scanning is done continuously e.g. when building software, this is a time saving feature.

+Fossology does have issues.
+For example it gives out -style license flags when licenses are similar but not 100 % equivalent with the original license text.
+This is not alined with the SPDX spexifications.
+With Monk (text scanner) and Nomos (regex scanner) scanning tools there is often two license hits within one file of which the other one is a -style license and the other one the original intended license.
+Fossology also gives imprecise copyright information.
+It is rather the abundance of information than the lack of, which is an issue in Fossology.
+This brings up false flags in copyrights and need elaborous cleaning if the curator wants to aggregate a clear endreport.
+From the perspective of legality regarding a notice file, this is a nonissue.
+As long as given information is valid and they are at their right spots, the notice creation is successful even though the end result is sloppy.

+Where Fossology stands out compared to the competition is the capability to curate data straight on the web UI with ease.
+With every scanner there are definitely going to be red flags and otherwise false license findings.
+In Fossology the curator can conculde license findings straight on the UI and the UI informs the curator, which files are not yet curated.
+It gives curator an ability to bulk scan the curation curator has confirmed in other files to expedite the curation process.

+Fossologys value is in the easiness of curation process.
+There will always be issues that where the scanner itself cannot be trusted 100 % and it requires a human to go through them.
+At these moments the Fossology web UI curation workflow is invaluable.

 **How does ScanCode work**

 Below you can see print screens of ScanCodes initial results when doing a full scan with .json output.